abhishek3852/Supermarket_sales/README.md

 How do order trends vary across different regions and cities?

-What is the total number of unique customers and how often do they shop?
+What is the total number of unique customers, and how often do they shop?

 What are the overall sales, average sales, and total number of orders in the dataset?